-Defending champ Korda leads at LPGA Swinging Skirts
+Defending champion Korda leads in Taiwan Swinging Skirts

 TAIPEI, Taiwan (AP) — Defending champion Nelly Korda shot a 7-under 65 to take a three-stroke lead after Saturday’s third round of the LPGA Swinging Skirts.

-Korda, who started the third round one stroke back of overnight leader Mi Jung Hur, carded seven birdies at the par-72 Miramar Golf Country Club to finish at 18-under 198, three strokes ahead of Minjee Lee, who shot a 67.
+Korda, who started the round one stroke back of overnight leader Mi Jung Hur, carded seven birdies at the par-72 Miramar Golf Country Club to finish at 18-under 198, three strokes ahead of Minjee Lee, who shot a 67.

+“I think I’ve gone over 36 holes without a bogey, which is something that I always strive to do,” Korda said.
+“I don’t remember the last time I did that.
+I don’t think I’ve ever actually done that.
+But I’m just playing really solid golf, and there’s still so much golf to be played.”

 Lee briefly moved into a tie with Korda after back-to-back birdies on the 11th and 12th.
 But Korda quickly regained the lead with a birdie of her own on the par-5 12th.